-Generally, piping is replaced and/or repaired when it reaches the minimum required thickness unless a Fitness-For-Service analysis has been performed that defined additional remaining life.
+Generally, piping is replaced and/or repaired when it reaches the minimum required thickness unless an FFS analysis has been performed, which defined additional remaining life.
 The minimum required thickness is the greater value of the pressure design thickness or the structural minimum thickness.
 The following steps should be followed when determining the minimum required thickness at a CML.